 At Aller Aqua sustainability is a core part of what we do and something we have worked with for a long time.
-Sustainability is part of our strategy and we work continuously to improve different areas of our business.
+Sustainability is part of our strategy, and we work continuously to improve the different areas of our business.

 A message from the CEO

 “I have been involved with aquaculture from a very young age and have seen the sector’s progress and the increased focus on sustainability in recent years.
 Aller Aqua is no exception.
 Sustainability has become somewhat of a buzzword and we all strive to be green and sustainable.
 Prior to this, we worked on improving production and efficiency.

 To me, sustainability is several things.
 Sustainability is embedded in the way we do business and the entire value chain.
 It is shopping for, producing and delivering our products in a manner that allows for production to continue whilst continuously doing better to protect and sustain the environment.

 In recent years we have included green initiatives in our strategy to ensure continuous focus both internally and with stakeholders in the industry.
 One of our core values is responsibility.
 We state that: “We play an important role in society and take that responsibility seriously.
 We have an active dialogue with our local communities and listen to their situation - we help where we can.”
 To me, this means that we recognize our responsibility and acknowledge that we can make a difference.
 For many years we have made adjustments to our recipes, production and delivery methods which not only improved efficiency and performance but also reduced our environmental impact.

 However, any method of production impacts the environment.
 Fish from aquaculture is the meat production with the smallest CO2 footprint compared to cattle, pigs and poultry.
 Fish are healthy food, it is easy to cook and come in many varieties – it tastes great too.
 Aquaculture is a natural part of the value chain for food for human consumption given the rising world population and is therefore supported by the United Nations Sustainable Development Goals as well as FAO.